bpi-oxford/Cytotoxicity-Pipeline/data/README.md

 ## Obtaining the Data

 1.  **Install Git LFS:** If you haven't already, install Git LFS on your system.
 Follow the instructions at [https://git-lfs.github.com/](https://git-lfs.github.com/).
 You typically only need to run `git lfs install` once per user account.
-2.  **Clone/Pull:** When you clone this repository or pull updates, Git LFS should automatically download the actual data files.
+2.  **Clone the Repository:** If you haven't cloned the repository yet, do so:
+    ```bash
+    git clone git@github.com:bpi-oxford/Cytotoxicity-Pipeline.git
+    cd Cytotoxicity-Pipeline
+    ```
+3.  **Pull LFS Files:** After cloning, or if you've pulled updates and the LFS files weren't automatically downloaded, you can explicitly pull them:
+    ```bash
+    git lfs pull
+    ```
+    This command downloads the large files tracked by Git LFS.

-If you encounter issues, ensure Git LFS is correctly installed and initialized (`git lfs install --system` might be needed).
+If you encounter issues, ensure Git LFS is correctly installed and initialized (running `git lfs install --system` might be needed before cloning or pulling).